Terence J. Houlihan, MS Ed, CRS

 Mr. Houlihan joined the school counseling department after spending 11 years in the classroom.
 During that time, he served as the Department Chair of Religious Studies for 5 years and was also an adjunct at Westchester Community College.

-Mr. Houlihan has written for the National Association of School Superintendents, the American School Counselor Association, Today's Catholic Teacher, and the National Association for College Admission Counseling.
-He is a member of several professional organizations including the American Psychological Association.
-He is also an adjunct instructor in the graduate school of education at the City University of New York (Lehman) and the College of New Rochelle.
+Mr. Houlihan has written textbook chapters, articles and blogposts for the National Association of College Admissions Counseling, The Westchester Business Journal, The National Association for School Superintendents, the American School Counselor Association and Today's Catholic Teacher.
+He is also an adjunct lecturer in the graduate school of education at the City University of New York (Lehman).